All Products

 volumeAs

 The mount method.
-In this example, the value is set to sharepath.
-When a PV is created, no actual directory is created.
-The path specified in the StorageClass is used.
-This means that each PV corresponds to the same NAS directory.
+In this example, the value is set to sharepath, which indicates that when a PV is created, no actual directory is created.
+Instead, the path specified in the StorageClass is used.
+This means that each PV maps to the same NAS directory.

 server

-The address of the mount target and the subdirectory of the NAS file system to mount.
+The mount target address and the subdirectory of the NAS file system to be mounted.
 The format is <NAS mount target address>:<mount directory>.

 • If you do not specify a subdirectory, the root directory / is mounted by default.